scienceintheshed/Tesla_Powerwall_Control_System/README.md

 A series of python scripts to control charging of a Powerwall 2

 #### Communicating with the Tesla Powerwall 2
-This repository uses the python library of "guys name" to gain web access to the endpoints of a Tesla Powerwall 2.
+This repository uses the python library of [Michiel Lowijs] (https://github.com/mlowijs/tesla_api/tree/fix-auth>) to gain web access to the endpoints of a Tesla Powerwall 2.

 #### Estimating solar generation.